York Computer logo York Computer

 6. Have a Response Plan

 Know what you'd do if it happened.
 Who do you call?
 Where are your backups?
 Having a plan before an attack means you won't waste critical hours figuring it out in a panic.
+The FTC recommends that every small business maintain a written incident response plan as a baseline cybersecurity practice (Source: FTC, 2023).

 What Happens If You Get Hit?